 In February 2022, TIME magazine published an article titled, “Inside Facebook’s African Sweatshop”, about Sama, a third-party content moderation company for Meta (formerly Facebook) and the company’s largest outsourcing centre in Africa.
 The company, which deems itself an “‘ethical AI firm” that provides “dignified digital work” to Africans, was accused of exploitative labour practices and union-busting tactics.

 In the summer of 2019, Daniel Motaung – a former Sama employee and whistleblower – organized fellow employees into a union called The Alliance to pen a letter to advocate for better treatment and fair wages.
 At the time, the employees were paid as little as 70 cents an hour.
 The Alliance threatened to strike within seven days if Sama did not negotiate.
 Instead of negotiating, Motaung was terminated from his position and lost his work permit, which forced him to leave the country three weeks later.
-Other Samba employees were told “that they should stop complaining and get back to work.”
+Other Sama employees were told “that they should stop complaining and get back to work.”

 SRT grantee Foxglove, a UK-based organisation that “works to ensure technology is used for everyone‘s benefit, not just the rich and powerful,” in partnership with the Kenyan law firm Nzili & Sumbi Advocates, is supporting Motaung to bring a legal challenge against the wrongful termination of his job.